meganz/MEGAcmd/UserGuide.md

                          Folders created by backup won't be deleted -a TAG|localpath        Aborts ongoing backup

+Syncs are associated with your Session, so logging out will cancel them.

 Caveat: This functionality is in BETA state.
 If you experience any issue with this, please contact: support@mega.nz
 </pre>

 ### cd
-Changes the current remote folder
+Changes the current remote folder  ([example](#login-logout-whoami-mkdir-cd-get-put-du-mount-example))

 Usage: `cd [remotepath]`
 <pre>